Mass Unspecific Supervised Tagging (MUST) for boosted jets: Concluding remarks

+In this work we have introduced the novel method of mass unspecific supervised tagging (MUST) for multi-pronged jets.
+This method avoids the need to build multiple taggers for different jet mass and $p_T$ intervals.
+The taggers built upon MUST keep an excellent performance across a very wide jet mass and $p_T$ range.
+In particular, a {\em single} generic tagger {\tt GenT} is able to simultaneously discriminate 2P, 3P and 4P jets from the background across all the jet mass and $p_T$ range.
+Mass decorrelation, which is an issue for both supervised and non-supervised tools, can easily be implemented by the varying-threshold method.

-{\bf \em Concluding remarks:} We have developed novel generic mass unspecific supervised taggers (MUSTs) for multi-pronged jets that keep an excellent performance across a very wide jet mass and $p_T$ range.
-Mass decorrelation can be easily implemented by the varying-threshold method.
-Overall, the excellent discrimination power (which increases with jet $p_T$) and the simplicity of their implementation, make our taggers ideal for the exploration of multi-TeV scales in a wide variety of LHC searches that rely on jet tagging.
+In addition, we have successfully verified the performance of our taggers on signals for which they have not been trained, namely jets from heavy neutrinos (including a hard electron) and jets with energetic photons.
+This broad tagger sensitivity is quite a desirable bonus.
+Since the possible manifestations of new physics at colliders are yet unknown, tools with a wide scope of usability --- even sensitive to signals not used in the training --- are most valuable.
+And, of course, these and other types of complex jets may also be included in the training too.
+Overall, the excellent discrimination power (which often increases with jet $p_T$) and the simplicity of their implementation, make our taggers ideal for the exploration of multi-TeV scales in a wide variety of LHC searches that rely on jet tagging.

+Finally, in the best-case scenario that a new signal is found, uncovering its origin is a must.
+In this sense, we have developed a selection tagger which is able to determine the prongness of signal jets (2P, 3P, 4P) with a large likelihood.
+It is unlikely that such discrimination tasks may be performed using unsupervised methods.
+Therefore, in this respect, the MUST concept for jet tagging could (and hopefully will) play a leading role.